-This document is meant to be a quick reference accompaniment to the adopted Policies for Transportation Improvement Program Development (commonly called the TIP Policy), primarily to assist project sponsors when applying in TIP calls for projects, and to assist those selected for inclusion in a TIP.
+This document is meant to be a quick reference accompaniment to the adopted Policies for TIP Program Development (commonly called the TIP Policy), primarily to assist project sponsors when applying in TIP Calls for Projects, and to assist those selected for inclusion in a TIP.

-Please reference the full document for additional information and details related to the information in this document, as well as the full set of policies applicable to the development and management of the TIP.
-For further context, page links are provided in parentheses for each section linking to the relevant section in the full document.
+Please reference the full document for additional information and details related to the information below, as well as the full set of policies applicable to the development and management of the TIP.
+For further context, page links are provided to the relevant section in the full document.